 Where a child or young person has been to a Children’s Hearings and it is decided that an Order is required (supervised by Social Services) and that they are to stay at home, then they are said to be Looked After at Home.
 The Corporate Parenting Duties apply to all these children and young people.

 Where a child or young person has been to a Children’s Hearings and it is decided that an Order or warrant is required (supervised by Social Services) and that they are to stay in a Children’s Home, with Foster Carers, prospective adopters, or with relatives then they are said to be Looked After away from Home.

-The Key factor in what we are trying to do is that we are collectively working to look after these children and young people as any other parents would look after their own children.
-This means assisting these children and young people to realise their potential in all areas of their lives, including making sure they are safe, healthy, active, nurtured, achieving, respected, responsible and included.
+The Key factor in what we are trying to do is that we are all collectively working to make sure our children and young people are looked after as any other parent would look after their own children.
+This means assisting our children and young people to realise their potential in all areas of their lives, including making sure they are safe, healthy, active, nurtured, achieving, respected, responsible and included.

 How are we doing this?

-There is lots of activity already going on to achieve this and more planned in the future.
-We are focusing on 4 areas where we have committed to help young people who are looked after.
-These are to help them to :-
+There are lots of activity already going on to achieve this and more planned in the future.
+We are focusing on the Corporate Parenting Plan and have made a number of promises around three age groups.
+These are:-